SWEDES: TheWayTheyWere

 Page 284 Another commencement is over, as the academic procession leaves Presser Hall.

-Page 285 Echoes from Bethany: Reprinted from an early Bethany College songbook called, Bethany songs
+Page 285 ECHOES FROM BETHANY: Reprinted from an early Bethany College songbook called, Bethany Songs

 Where the classic Smokey river, Bethany, Bethany,